webpro/hyte/README.md

 ### Pre-compiled concatenated templates

-All templates at `/public/views/*.html` are compiled and concatenated to JS and available at `/compiled.js`.
+All templates at `/public/views/*.html` are pre-compiled and concatenated to JS and available at `/compiled.js`.
 This file itself is also using a template: `/public/views/compiled.template.mustache`.

 Example result for /compiled.js (object property keys directly taken from filename):